jj5/kickass-crypto/README.md

 Note too that it's okay to just rethrow assertion violations, these should never happen in production and they make testing the code easier.

+### Tests are scripts idiom

+The approach to unit-testing taken by this library is simply and powerful.
+There are three types of test which can be defined for each unit test:

+- fast
+- slow
+- silly

+Each script will be either a shell script with the same name, e.g. `fast.sh`, or if that's missing a PHP script with the same name, e.g. `fast.php`.
+The test runner just finds these scripts and runs them.
+This is easy to do and provides all the power we need to run our tests, including support for the various situations where each test instance needs to run in its own process and be isolated from other testing environments.

 ## Directory structure

 Here are some notes regarding notable components: